KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 3. Plagiarism

-    Plagiarism stands as one of the most prevalent forms of research misconduct.
-It\'s essential for researchers to diligently cite all sources and maintain meticulous notes.
-Using or presenting the work of others as one\'s own, even inadvertently, constitutes plagiarism.
+    Plagiarism is one of the most prevalent forms of research misconduct.
+It's essential for researchers to diligently cite all sources and maintain meticulous notes.
+Using or presenting the work of others as one's own, even inadvertently, constitutes plagiarism.
     Moreover, when reviewing privileged information, such as grants or journal article manuscripts for peer review, researchers must acknowledge that such material cannot be employed for personal use